gustwindjs/gustwind/README.md

 ## Earlier related work

-* [Tailspin](https://github.com/survivejs/tailspin) - Tailspin was an experimental site generator built with partially the same technology.
+* [Tailspin](https://github.com/survivejs/tailspin) was an experimental site generator built with partially the same technology.
 In this project, the ideas have been largely re-implemented and taken further.
+In some ways Tailspin went further, though, as it implemented component level introspection (types) and editors while allowing JSX syntax.
 * [Antwar](https://antwar.js.org/) was a React based static site generator.
 The experiences with Antwar over years have been put to good use in this project.

 ## Usage